publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2656.md

  __Consular and Diplomatic Posts Abroad__

     [Pub.
-L. 100–204, title I, § 122][/us/pl/100/204/s122], Dec.
+L. 100–204, title I][/us/pl/100/204/tI], § 122, Dec.
 22, 1987, [101 Stat.
 1339][/us/stat/101/1339], prohibited use of appropriated funds for closing United States consular or diplomatic posts abroad, or for paying expenses related to Bureau of Administration of Department of State if a post was closed after Jan.
 1, 1987, and not reopened, provided funding for certain consulates, provided exceptions for prohibition on use of appropriated funds, permitted Secretary of State, in case of a sequestration order, to submit a report proposing a list of consular posts to be downgraded or closed in order to comply with sequestration order, and provided that the prohibitions were to be effective 180 days after Dec.
 22, 1987, prior to repeal by [Pub.
-L. 102–138, title I, § 112(b)][/us/pl/102/138/s112/b], Oct.
+L. 102–138, title I][/us/pl/102/138/tI], § 112(b), Oct.
 28, 1991, [105 Stat.
 655][/us/stat/105/655].
 See [section 2720 of this title][/us/usc/t22/s2720].

  __Closing of Diplomatic and Consular Posts in Antigua and Barbuda__

     [Pub.
-L. 100–204, title I, § 123][/us/pl/100/204/s123], Dec.
+L. 100–204, title I][/us/pl/100/204/tI], § 123, Dec.
 22, 1987, [101 Stat.
 1339][/us/stat/101/1339], directed that none of the funds made available for the Department of State for any fiscal year be used for expenses of maintaining a United States diplomatic or consular post in Antigua and Barbuda and provided that such prohibition take effect 60 days after Dec.
 22, 1987, unless the President made a determination that such closing would not be in the national security interest of the United States and informed both the Chairman of the Senate Foreign Relations Committee and the House Foreign Affairs Committee of such determination, prior to repeal by [Pub.
-L. 101–246, title I, § 121][/us/pl/101/246/s121], Feb.
+L. 101–246, title I][/us/pl/101/246/tI], § 121, Feb.
 16, 1990, [104 Stat.
 27][/us/stat/104/27].

  __Closure of Mission in Antigua and Barbuda Not in United States Interests__